 Kubitzki et al. (2011) noted that a quarter of the genera in the family are monotypic.
 Beyond this, generic limits are difficult, especially around Citrus (Scott et al. 2000; Samuel et al. 2001; Bayer et al. 2009), as also in Galipeinae (Kallunki & Groppo 2007) and Diosmeae (Trinder-Smith et al. 2007); the necessary nomenclatural changes are gradually being made.

 Previous Relationships.
-Cronquist (1981) placed Cneoraceae in his Sapindales which included Rutrales here and then some; Airy Shaw (1966) associated Kirkia with Ptaeroxylaceae, but with hesitation.
+Cronquist (1981) placed Cneoraceae in his Sapindales which included Rutales more or less as above and then some; Airy Shaw (1966) associated Kirkia with Ptaeroxylaceae, but with hesitation.
 Hegnauer (1990) included Ptaeroxylum in Meliaceae, although he noted it was chemically more similar to Rutaceae.
-Harrisonia has also been included in Rutaceae, as by Thorne (1992), although no reasons were given, Waterman (1993) noted that the genus contained no quassinoids.
+Thorne (1992) included Harrisonia (ex Simaroubaceae), although no reasons were given, Waterman (1993) noted that the genus contained no quassinoids, unique to Simaroubaceae.

 Botanical Trivia.
-Ehrlich and Raven (1964) predicted that Pteroxylon would be found to have alkaloids, based on the caterpillars that ate it - it has (e.g. Muscarella et al. 2008).
+Ehrlich and Raven (1964) predicted that Ptaeroxylon would be found to have alkaloids, based on the caterpillars that ate it - it has (e.g. Muscarella et al. 2008).

 MELIACEAE Jussieu, nom. cons.
 Back to Sapindales

-Trees; bark often rather bitter; secretory cells with resin, etc. +; nodes 5:5; (hairs stellate); (leaves even-pinnate), leaflets not articulated (articulated), (margins toothed); plants often dioecious, but flowers apparently perfect, (3-)5(-8)-merous; K often connate, A connate, 2 X C (5-30 in a single whorl); tapetal cells 2-4(-10)-nucleate; G (1) [2-6(-many)], postgenitally united, opposite C, style-head discoid or capitate (± lobed), stigma wet; ovules ?anatropous, (micropyle exo/bistomal), outer integument 2-5 cells across, inner integument 2-4 cells across, parietal tissue 3-9(-18) cells across, nucellar cap ca 6 cells across, placental obturator common; megaspore mother cells often many; seeds often pachychalazal, coat vascularized, testa and tegmen multiplicative (not), testa undistinguished but thick, endotesta crystalliferous, exotegmen fibrous [Trichilia, Swietenia] (not); embryo white; x ?= 6, 7.
+Trees; bark often rather bitter; secretory cells with resin, etc. +; nodes 5:5; (hairs stellate); (leaves even-pinnate), leaflets not articulated (articulated), (margins toothed); plants often dioecious, but flowers apparently perfect, (3-)5(-8)-merous; K often connate, (vascular trace single), not enclosing C [?level]; A connate, 2 X C (5-30 in a single whorl); tapetal cells 2-4(-10)-nucleate; G (1) [2-6(-many)], postgenitally united, opposite C, style-head discoid or capitate (± lobed), hairy, stigma wet; ovules ?anatropous, (micropyle exo/bistomal), outer integument 2-5 cells across, inner integument 2-4 cells across, parietal tissue 3-9(-18) cells across, nucellar cap 3-5(-9) cells across, placental obturator common; megaspore mother cells often many; seeds often pachychalazal, coat vascularized, testa and/or tegmen multiplicative (not), testa undistinguished but thick, endotesta crystalliferous, (exotegmen fibrous [Trichilia, Swietenia]); embryo white; x ?= 6, 7.

 1. Melioideae Arnott